Please note: a valid prescription is required for all prescription medication.

 Storage and Travel Basics

-Quick tip: Keep cartridges in their carton to reduce light exposure.
+Quick tip: Keep cartridges in the original carton to reduce light exposure and mix-ups.

 Side Effects and Safety